Counterfeit money

-a reduction in the value of real money; an increase in prices (inflation) as a result of an increase in money being circulated in the economy—an unauthorized artificial increase in the money supply; a decrease in the acceptability of paper money; and losses, when traders are not reimbursed for counterfeit money detected by banks, even if it is confiscated.
-Traditionally, anti-counterfeiting measures involved including fine detail with raised intaglio printing on bills which allows non-experts to easily spot forgeries.
-On coins, milled or reeded (marked with parallel grooves) edges are used to show that none of the valuable metal has been scraped off.
+Counterfeiting has numerous effects including reduction in the value of legitimate money; an increase in prices (inflation) as a result of an increase in money being circulated in the economy—an unauthorized artificial increase in the money supply; a decrease in the acceptability of paper money; and losses, when traders are not reimbursed for counterfeit money detected by banks, even if it is confiscated.
+Banks and law enforcement across the globe work to prevent and detect counterfeit currency, while also helping to educate the general public on how to identify fakes.